 39km with 980m ascent and 1035n descent.
 The stage started with a long stretch of running on a tar road.
 Everybody was running quite fast and my cannon ball strategy from the day before didn't really give me the edge that I had hoped for.
 I saw people out running me at full speed on downhill sections where I would have stumbled if I tried to run any faster than I already did.
 I knew then that I need to train downhill running.

 I managed to overtake a few of the runners that had passed me while I was sitting at checkpoint 2 but soon after started a long downhill section.
-I probably hadn't run more than a few kilometers down hill before my feet started to burn.
-I didn't want a blister so I sat down and took of my shoe, socks (wearing 2 on each foot) and put some anti hot spot lotion on my foot.
-While doing this a runner from Saudi Arabia passed my and asked if I was ok, "yes" I replied!
-The lotion helped for a few hundred meters but after that I had to walk.
+I probably hadn't run more than a few kilometers downhill before my feet started to burn.
+I didn't want a blister so I sat down and took off my shoe, socks (wearing 2 on each foot) and put some anti hot spot lotion on my foot.
+While doing this a runner from Saudi Arabia passed me and asked if I was ok, "yes" I replied!
+The lotion helped for a few hundred meters but after that, I had to walk.
 I wanted to do everything possible to avoid having blisters.
 Blisters were my number 1 fear in this race.

 When I finally reached the finish I was really really tired and my feet hurt.

 That night some locals came and made paella for us but personally my mind was on the nearly 70km stage coming the next day.